 - A Dragon article about Heinfroth's Manual of Methods; a spellbook constructed by a Psycho Psychologist in the Ravenloft setting, with spells like submersion treatment, shock treatment and lobotomize, as well as advice on gaslighting and experimenting on living brains.

 - One of the main villains in L.A.
 Noire, Dr. Harlan Fontaine, is shown to be a brilliant psychologist and "doctor to the stars".
-However, when one of Dr. Fontaine's students, Courtney Sheldon, is in a fix and wondering what to do with some military surplus morphine, he says he'll take the morphine off his hands and he gives the money he receives from it to a corrupt conspiracy that has people burning down housing estates to collect the insurance money.
+However, he's corrupt to the core and very Pragmatic Evil, with an emphasis in evil.
+His prescriptions to said stars consists of 10% interactions with stereotypical abusive racists and 90% heroin/coke/whatever is expensive and degrading. when one of Dr. Fontaine's students, Courtney Sheldon, is in a fix and wondering what to do with some military surplus morphine, he offers to take the morphine and then uses it to participate in a corrupt conspiracy that has people burning down housing estates to collect the insurance money which is worth shit.
+The real money is in making the world of GTA by collecting the entire set of estates so that they can be steamrolled for the main highway, dragging the city and its neighboring settings into the psychopathic-protagonist killing grounds we all know and love.
+And THEN he kills Courtney with a lethal injection.
 He also forces an ex-patient to burn down two families' houses, forcing them to sell their land.

 - The villain in BioShock 2 is Dr. Sofia Lamb, a brilliant psychiatrist who believes Utopia Justifies the Means and that Individuality is the root of all evil.
 She uses her skills to manipulate patients and the entire city of Rapture into becoming part of the "Rapture Family," which is just an elaborate ruse designed to obscure the fact that she's using the inhabitants to further her crazy agenda.